Side Binding Repair Perfectly Protects Your Rug Against Unraveling

 - Make it an annual tradition.
 Professional Rug Cleaning not only keeps your home looking its best.
 It also helps to remove germs and allergens as well as extend the useful life of your rug.

-Where’s The Best Place To Repair Rug Edges in Louisville, KY?
+Where’s The Best Place To Repair Rug Edges in Washington, DC?

-Khazai Rug Cleaning and Repair has the advantage of fifth-generation expertise in the rug industry and the latest technology to serve you with top-quality Rug Repair in Louisville, KY.
+Khazai Rug Cleaning and Repair has the advantage of fifth-generation expertise in the rug industry and the latest technology to serve you with top-quality Rug Repair in Washington DC.

 Regardless of how disappointing your rug seems now, we acknowledge its authentic value and try our best to undo the damages to them.

-Please don’t forget to get in touch with us today by phone, email, or Facebook Messages to get a free quote and ask your questions about the highest quality Rug Repair in Louisville, KY!
+Please don’t forget to get in touch with us today by phone, email, or Facebook Messages to get a free quote and ask your questions about the highest quality Rug Repair in Washington DC !